shawlu95/microservice-ticketing-app/readme.md

 - When a microservice is updated, we build a new image, push to docker hub, and update deployment
 - The **infra workflow** is executed every time
 - DockerHub credentials are added to GitHub as secrets so docker push can be executed on digital ocean's machines
+- In GitHub container, install `doctl`, switch context to digital ocean, deploy the latest image

 In this tutorial we use Digital Ocean to deploy the app.